 - use the study drug only as instructed by the study staff; - return any unused study drug and containers at the end of this study, or as instructed by the study staff; - be given the study drug by injection under the skin (subcutaneously) by the study staff.
 Later in the study you will be taught how to self-inject.
+You will also continue to take your short-acting insulin throughout the treatment period.

 It is important that you are completely truthful with the study staff about your health history.
-It may be harmful to you or to other people who may take the drug if you are not truthful with the study staff.
 You should not take part in this study if you do not meet all requirements.

-If you choose to be in this study, your part in the study is expected to last up to 33 weeks.
+If you choose to be in this study, your part in the study is expected to last about 33 weeks (7-8 months).